pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/7-transmission-network.md

 3. **KZ line types**: conductor ratings that reflect older, single-circuit lines at 110 kV and 220 kV.
 4. **Non-extendable lines**: stop the solver from cost-optimizing past the ratings from (3).

 These settings live upstream in the workflow (`clean_osm_data`, `base_network`, `electricity`, `lines`, `scenario.ll`).
-Changing them triggers a **full rebuild** of the grid, slower than Part 6, but it gives a base topology and line capacities that are closer to Kazakhstan's real network before clustering and solving.
+Changing them triggers a **full rebuild** of the grid, slower than Part 6, but it gives a base topology and line capacities that are closer to Kazakhstan's physical network before clustering and solving.

 Keep the Part 6 **`clustering`** block and the Part 5 **`costs`** block.
 Even with a better OSM grid, some small islands may remain; `merge` off, `fetch` on, and `drop` off still help preserve both served load and island generation.
 The `costs.marginal_cost` overrides from Part 5 are generator attributes, independent of topology, so they carry through the rebuild unchanged.